Miss Rajasthan

 Miss Rajasthan is an Indian state beauty pageant held annually in Rajasthan, India.
 The Fusion Group has been organizing the beauty pageant.

 Miss Rajasthan is not affiliated with Femina which has since 2017 introduced a new format for the selection of contestants for the Femina Miss India national beauty pageant.
 Femina holds a separate audition to crown a Femina Miss India Rajasthan winner to represent the state of Rajasthan at Femina Miss India.

+Miss Rajasthan 2026

+The pageant held in Jaipur, Rajasthan.